Panel on foreign loans to be formed under Commission of Inquiry Act

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-It was decided in a high echelon meeting here at the Prime Minster Office (PMO) Wednesday and chaired by Prime Minister Imran Khan who had announced the establishment of the commission consisting of various top intelligence and fiscal agencies on Tuesday.
-It has been officially announced by the PMO that the final ToRs and announcement of the commission will be made including its head during this week.
+It was decided in a high echelon meeting here at the Prime Minister’s Office (PMO) Wednesday, chaired by Prime Minister Imran Khan who had announced the establishment of the commission consisting of various top intelligence and fiscal agencies on Tuesday.
+It has been officially announced by the PMO that the final ToRs and announcement of the commission, including its head, will be made during this week.

 The meeting discussed various aspects of the proposed commission of inquiry in the meeting.
 Federal Law and Justice Minister Dr Farogh Naseem, SAPM on Accountability Shahzad Akbar and Auditor General of Pakistan Javaid Jehangir were among the attendees of the meeting.
 The draft TORs for the commission of inquiry were discussed during the meeting.